mikekeith52/AllStatesForecast/user_guide.md

   - **y** : list
     - the figures that will be forecasted forward
   - **current_dates** : list
-    - an ordered list of dates that correspond to the ordered values in self.y
+    - an ordered list of dates that correspond to the ordered values in y attribute
     - elements must be able to be parsed by pandas as dates
   - **future_dates** : list
     - an ordered list of dates that correspond to the future periods being forecasted